🎁 New traders: 100% Deposit Match up to $500 · 0% fees · instant USDC payoutsClaim it →

 How do I track my own biases?

-Maintain a detailed record of your thinking process before executing each trade.
-Examine this journal regularly for recurring patterns — do particular sectors or market types trigger consistent overestimation of your accuracy?
+Maintain a detailed record documenting your thought process prior to executing each position.
+Examine it regularly for recurring tendencies — do particular sectors trigger consistent overestimation?

 Can debiasing techniques actually help?

-Evidence demonstrates that pre-mortems (envisioning a failed trade and tracing back the cause) and reference class forecasting (examining historical base rates before constructing narratives) both produce measurable gains in forecast reliability.
+Evidence demonstrates that pre-mortems (envisioning failure then reasoning backwards) and reference class forecasting (prioritising historical base rates over compelling narratives) both produce measurable improvements in forecast reliability.

 Sarah Whitfield